On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Introduction

-The first author was supported in part by grant number 210386 from the Simons Foundation and the award of research leave from Rider University.
-He is grateful also for the hospitality of the Princeton University Mathematics Department during the spring of 2015.
+This work has been supported in part by Simons Foundation Grants 210368 and 426160.
+The first author acknowledges the award of research leave from Rider University and is grateful also for the hospitality of the Princeton University Mathematics Department during the spring of 2015.
 The second author would like to thank Pacific Institute for the Mathematical Sciences and University of Regina for financial support.
-Lastly, the third author was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(No. NRF-2013R1A1A2007780).
+Lastly, the third author was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Korea government (MSIP) (No. NRF-2016R1A2B4010823).
 He also would like to thank his advisor Prof. Dong Youp Suh for his encouragements and support throughout the project.